Frequently Asked Questions

 I am under 18 and I am worried about online sexual abuse or the way someone has been communicating with me online.
 What should I do?

-You can report the incident to your local police force who will be able to provide further advice and assistance.
+You can report to your local police force who will be able to provide further advice and assistance.

 Contact information can be found at https://www.police.uk/contact/ or by calling 101.

-You can also make a report online to CEOP, via the Click CEOP button, and one of our child protection advisors will contact you to provide further advice and assistance.
+Or you can report to CEOP and one of our child protection advisors will contact you to provide further advice and assistance.

-I am under 18 and I have found sexual images of myself posted online.
+I am under 18 and nude, semi-nude or sexual images of me have been shared or posted online.
 What should I do?

-You can report the incident to your local police force who will be able to provide further advice and assistance.
+You can report to your local police force who will be able to provide further advice and assistance.

 Contact information can be found at https://www.police.uk/contact/ or by calling 101

-I am over 18 and I have found sexual images of myself posted online.
-What can I do to get them removed?
+I am over 18 and sexual images of me have been shared or posted online.
+What can I do?

 For confidential advice and support visit www.revengepornhelpline.org.uk.

-I have come across IIOC on my employee’s or customer’s device.
+I have come across child sexual abuse material on my employee’s or customer’s device.
 What do I do?

 Do not make any changes to the device or its contents.
 Wherever feasible, store the device in a secure location.
 Contact your local police force.